STED FLIM

 Combining STED Microscopy with FLIM

-Because STED is using a scanning procedure and pulsed excitation the combination with FLIM does not pose a major problem (Auksoriue et al. (2008)).
+Because STED is using a scanning procedure and pulsed excitation the combination with FLIM does not pose a major problem (Auksorius et al. (2008)).
 The fact that the early part of the decay function is distorted by incomplete depletion can by accounted for by excluding this part from the lifetime analysis.

 Limitations of STED Microscopy in Molecular Applications

 Nevertheless, publications on molecular FLIM applications of STED are sparse.
 The fluorescence lifetime is mainly used as a discrimination parameter for different fluorophores.
 The reason is probably that STED traditionally used fluorophores of maximum quantum efficiency and high photostability.
 These fluorophores have rigid molecular structure, and thus do not exhibit noticiable lifetime changes depending on the molecular environment.
-A potential problem in molecular applications are also additional absorbers in the cells.
+A potential problem in molecular imaging applications are also additional absorbers in the cells.
 These absorbers can be hit by the depletion laser.
 Due to the high power they photobleach quickly, which either directly impairs the viability of the cells or, at least, causes oxydative stress.
 Examples are FRET imaging, where the STED laser destroys the acceptor, or NAD(P)H FLIM, where it destroys the FAD.
 Nevertheless, the may be useful applications if only STED FLIM would be used with fluorophores of medium quantum efficiency.

 Potential Benefits of Using STED FLIM with Medium-QE Fluorophores